ejdostal/Data_projects_TripleTen/05_NYC_Parking_Tickets_project_ README.md

 - `Double Parking Violation`: Plain Text

-This data was provided by TripleTen, who got it from Kaggle.
+This data was provided by TripleTen, who recieved it from Kaggle.

 #### The Process